exiang/open_hub_wiki/Module-f7.md

+Related tables:
+* `form`
+* `form_submission`
+* `form2intake`

+## Intake
+Intake is the way to group multiple forms under 1 event into a logical structure.
+For example, throughout the entire 'MaGIC Accelerator Program 2016', multiple forms involve:
+* Application Form (default)
+* Pre-arrival Form
+* Claim Form
+* Giving Back Form
+* Post-Program Feedback Form

+Hence, you will like to create an intake called 'MaGIC Accelerator Program 2016' and link all the others individual forms to it.

+To reuse a form for other intakes, simply duplicate it.

+> Submission data is linked to the form.
+Since form is not a template, you will need to duplicate to reuse it.

+## Form & Submission
+Both form structure and submission data in F7 Form is stored as JSON format inside database table cell.
+This design allow flexiblity in creating all kind of form without hard code into a database table structure, trading off with the simplicity of SQL query.

 ## Form Structure
 Here is a [Sample F7 Form Structure](Sample-F7-Form-Structure) that demo all the supported form components.

 ## Stage Pipeline
 F7 form comes with simple process pipeline.
 It is linear and new application start with the first stage, e.g. `Application` in example below.